npo-poms/.github/profile/README.md

 ## NPO /POMS

 Repositories related to POMS and the NPO Frontend API.
-Originally developed by by VPRO, now maintained by NPO.
+Originally developed by by VPRO, now maintained by NPO/mmprogrami

 See [poms-parent](https://github.com./npo-poms/poms-parent)
 <!--